Augustin007/usefulpy/index.md

 - formatting 1.2.2
 - mathematics 1.2.3

+While I would recommend getting aquainted with the code by sifting through it, here is a quick introduction:

 ## validation
-### version 1.1.2
+#

 Validation includes various modules for getting input and preparing clean output, as well quick checks for types.

 _note: it imports the datetime module, as well as namedtuple and deque from collections_

-While I would recommend getting aquainted with the code by sifting through it, here is a quick introduction:

 Usable functions in validation: YesOrNo, datetime (_note: datetime can be accessed through validation, but is built into python, and is not by me_), deque (_see note on datetime_), floatinput, floatlistinput, fromrepr, getYesOrNo, intinput, intlistinput, is_float, is_floatlist, is_function, is_integer, is_intlist, isbool, makelist, namedtuple (_see note on datetime_), tryfloat, tryint, trynumber, trytype, validdate, validinput, and validquery

 makelist makes a list from any sort of input, this works well with any sort of iterable, but non-iterables usually wind up being a list with a single value,